petebachant/boom/README.md

 When you stop the scheduler, it will attempt to gracefully stop all the workers by sending them interrupt signals.
 This is still a work in progress, so you might see some error handling taking place in the logs.

 **In the next version of the README, we'll provide the user with example scripts to read the output of BOOM (i.e. the alerts that passed the filters) from Kafka topics.
-For now, alerts are send back to Redis if they pass any filters.**
+For now, alerts are send back to `Redis`/`valkey` if they pass any filters.**

 ## Tests